-Each state individually determines what type of expenses are allowed to be paid to birth parents during the adoption process, and how much.
-Allowable birth parent expenses in Oregon include:
+Each state individually determines what type of expenses are allowed to be paid to prospective birth parents during the adoption process, and how much.
+Allowable prospective birth parent expenses in Oregon include:

 Payment for the placement of a child into an adoption is illegal in any form, including gifts or favors.